Sunday, December 23, 2007

 As for some of the results I obtained while searching - I found that using "learning 2.0" as a search term - even an exact term - didn't reveal that many hits from our blogging experiment.
 A tag search with the same term revealed a lot more hits - along with a revelation that there were some busy bees that have already finished the 23 things in an explosion of impressive effort ;)

 And my own humble batgirl blog?
-Well let's just say that after sorting through pages of search results (with the optional authority limiter set to "any authority") i was still only able to find my blog using the "blog search" feature in advance search mode - and with the limiter of "fresh" blogs...
-I guess it has been a bit naughty - but still undervisited!
-Hopefully registering in with techorati will change that in the future. hehe
+Well let's just say that after sorting through pages of search results (with the optional authority limiter set to "any authority") I was still only able to find my blog using the "blog search" feature in advance search mode - and with the limiter of "fresh" blogs...
+I guess it has been a bit naughty - but still under visited!
+Hopefully registering in with Techorati will change that in the future. hehe

 mucho del.icio.so (thing #13)